 In particular, we love that the FemmeCup is manufactured in the UK.
 They have some very strict manufacturing standards, and you can usually be assured that menstrual cups produced there are made from medical grade silicone, and are of the highest quality.

 If you live in England, and like to shop local, definitely consider the FemmeCup.
+It’s one of top recommendations for menstrual cups for a low cervix.
 You can check out the FemmeCup on Amazon:

 Still Not Sure Which Menstrual Cup is Right for You?